 Preveza is the capital of the same named area in northwest Greece.
 Located on the Ionian coast, at the beginning of Amvrakikos (Abrakikos) bay that provides an opportunity for interesting cruises and observation of diverse wildlife.
 Preveza, besides the Igoumenitsa, is the largest city in Epirus and has a very good geo-strategic location.
 For this reason, over the centuries it has been at the center of many historical events, therefore today around Preveza we could visit important archaeological sites and museums: five fortresses, ancient city of Nikopolis, Nekromantion, four museums …

-Given the fact that in the very city is marina, the beach is a little removed and is located 5km away from the city center.
+Given the fact that port and marina occupy waters in city center, the beach is remote and is located 3km away from the city center.
 The beach is called Kyani Akti, it’s spacious and offers plenty of natural shade.
-It is a sandy beach with shallow and it’s a favorite to parents with children.
-It is organised and you could get parasols and sunbeds by ordering a drink.
+It is a sandy beach with shoal and it’s one of the favorite beaches to parents with children.
+It is well organized and you can get parasols and sunbeds by ordering a drink.
 There are showers, changing rooms, toilets, volleyball net, modern cafes and bars on the beach.

 What makes Preveza an interesting destination is that it could be a perfect base for a peaceful holiday, but also a perfect starting point for an active holiday.
 Click here to read what you could visit nerby and in Preveza and which beaches you could visit.